Pilotguide9897/RegexTutor/Develop/gist.md

     (3) back-references
     (4) look-ahead and look-behind

-For the purpose of this tutorial and to provide a more complete overview of regular expressions in general, brief sections will still be dedicated to these components.
+For the purpose of this tutorial and to provide a more complete overview of regular expressions in general, brief sections will still be dedicated to these components despite their disuse in this particular example.

-- Please note that although not necessarily a part of the regular expression syntax itself, the `/` characters used in the example above at the beginning and end of the regular expression are used to indicate the beginning and end of the regular expression pattern.
+- Further, please note that although not necessarily a part of the regular expression syntax itself, the `/` characters used in the example above at the beginning and end of the regular expression are used to indicate the beginning and end of the regular expression pattern.
 Specifically, when a regular expression is written in JavaScript, the `/` indicate to the interpreter that the enclosed text is a regular expression and separate the regular expression from any flags that may modify its behaviour (e.g., `/my regular expression/i`, where `i` is the flag and renders the regular expression case insensitive).

 ## Part-by-Part-Breakdown